smatechnologies/vc-rpa-training-guide/docs/variables.md

 Defined within a specific job.
 Can be referenced inside or outside the job.
 Created/edited via the Edit Job screen.
 Stored locally to the job but visible in the Variables browser.
-[Job Variab...VisualCron]

 #### Global Variables